All Episodes

 jordan holmes

-Honestly, it would lead to more democratic outcomes.
+Honestly, it would lead to more Democratic outcomes.

 dan friesen

-I think probably it would skew that way.
+It'd skew that way.

 If you understand what Alex is talking about in the correct context, the story he's covering is about how he supports voter suppression efforts and wants to demonize civil liberty groups who are trying to protect access to voting, which is nuts.

-That's not what he's supposed to believe, but that's where he's at.
+That's not what he's supposed to believe.

 jordan holmes

-I don't know how to remember the Alamo quite as well as kicking non-white people off of your ballot in Texas.
+I mean, at the same time, though, I don't know how to remember the Alamo quite as well as kicking non-white people off of your ballot in Texas.

 Yeah.